Editorial Policies

 Reporting standards

-Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
+Authors of reports of original research should present an accurate account of the work performed and an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
+Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 Data Access and Retention

-Authors are asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access to such data (consistent with the ALPSP-STM Statement on Data and Databases), if practicable, and should, in any event, be prepared to retain such data for a reasonable time after publication.
+Authors are asked to provide the raw data in connection with a paper for editorial review and should be prepared to provide public access to such data (consistent with the ALPSP-STM Statement on Data and Databases), if practicable, and should, in any event, be prepared to retain such data for a reasonable time after publication.

 Originality and Plagiarism

-The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.
+The authors should ensure that they have written entirely original works, and if they have used the work and/or words of others, this has been appropriately cited or quoted.

 Multiple, Redundant, or Concurrent Publication

-Proper acknowledgment of the work of others must always be given.
-Authors should cite publications that have been influential in determining the nature of the reported work.
+Proper acknowledgement of the work of others must always be given.
+Authors should cite publications that have influenced the nature of the reported work.

 Authorship of the Paper